DavidWilson-Brown/311_wk3_day1_db_select/README.md

 ## Setup

-You should have created a Google Cloud account, created a project, created and instance, created a database in that instance called 'admin', installed MySQL Workbench and made a connection to that database.
+You should have created a Google Cloud account, created a project, created an instance, created a database in that instance called 'admin', installed MySQL Workbench and made a connection to that database.
 In this lesson we will practice querying data.

 Start by opening MySQL Workbench